amigavision/amigavision.github.io/vs.md

 <!-- Footnotes -->

-[^1]: AGS *can* be made to work with MiSTer if you edit out a lot of the `startup-sequence`, but does not run on MiSTer out of the box.
+[^1]: AGS *can* be made to work with MiSTer if you edit out a lot of the startup-sequence, but does not run on MiSTer out of the box.
 It also does not make use of MiSTer-specific features, like shared network drives, MiSTer's RTG high resolution graphics support, etc.
 [^2]: This includes input, audio and output latency, and refers to latency on systems that are variable, like Raspberry Pi.
 On systems that support FPGAs, like MiSTer, the latency will be generally be identical across setups, if the setup runs on MiSTer.
 [^3]: AmigaVision uses 1ms USB polling on systems that support it, like MiSTer and Raspberry Pi.
 If running emulators on a desktop OS like Windows, macOS or Linux, it is up to the operating system settings.
 [^4]: